 If your engine does become flooded, use caution when attempting to start the engine.
 Push in the transmission disengagement button at the bottom of the shifter/throttle control handle and advance the throttle to the FULL THROTTLE position.
 By pushing the button in, the shift linkage is disengaged and the transmission remains in NEUTRAL during the starting procedure.
-Run the starter until the engine starts.
+Use the start key as described in Section 4 "Run Mode."
 DO NOT operate the start switch for more than 30 seconds.
 Allow the starter to cool.